George

 As

-the firemen placed the steamers along the Delaware River and laid their
+the firemen placed the steamers along the Delaware River and

 hose lines, the fire spread to the Ware & Marshall meat and